About AIJR Preprint Server

 - Step 2: Locate & click on the annotation tool icon in the top right corner of the pdf file.

 - Step 3: You will see the Signup and Login option; if you already have a hypothesis account, login otherwise you can Sign up for a free Hypothesis account.
 Login after activating the hypothesis account by clicking on the verification email sent to your email id.

 - Step 4: Select/Highlight the text you want to comment on or discuss, you will see two options Annotate & Highlight.
 Click on Annotate to add your comments.

 - Step 5: Enter your text in the box and use the default Post to Public setting that will enable others to see your annotation for discussion.
 However, if you want to keep it private for your own use, you may change the setting to Only Me.

 With AIJR preprints, authors are in control of updating their work with a new & improved version.
 If they want to change or modify the paper, they can submit a new version at any time.
 If the article gets accepted and published in a scholarly journal, the author can update with DOI of the finally published peer-reviewed version.
 To ensure that citations are not affected, the article’s DOI/URL will always point to the latest version with a history of previous versions.

 There is no fee for submitting and publishing in AIJR Preprints, approved articles will get published on a dedicated article URL.
 The latest version of the article will automatically get updated at the same URL.
-However, if the author wishes to get doi assignment for their article with metadata deposition in crossref, a fee of $10 per doi will be applicable.
+(Updated on July 2021).

 Author(s) retains full copyright of their article and grants non-exclusive publishing right to AIJR Preprints and its publisher “AIJR (India)”.
 Author(s) can update the article anytime with a new & improved version.
 The author may submit the article for peer-reviewing to any scholarly publication and when it gets accepted/published, the author should update with DOI of the peer-reviewed version.